 Apple has been pretty good at updating its core iOS apps like Notes, Photos, and Reminders over the last few years.
-Meaningful features have been added, with plenty more coming in iOS 13.
 Often, this involves porting over features previously exclusive to macOS – something that has become increasingly significant in the age of Apple’s desktop-class, laptop-replacing iPad Pro.

 The Music app, though, has been largely overlooked this time round; iOS 13 mostly leaves the built-in music manager alone.
 This means that iPhone and iPad users still can’t do something Mac users have long enjoyed: create Smart Playlists.

 Smart Playlists on macOS

 Smart Playlists are every music-lover’s dream.
 On macOS, using iTunes or the standalone Music app, they let users create dynamic playlists based on a series of established “rules.”
 The playlist auto-updates, adding new content which matches your rules as and when your iTunes library expands.

 Miximum on iOS